andrewyyip/Capstone_Project_1/README.md

 The data is sourced from the following:

 2016 Taxi Cab Data for NYC

 https://data.cityofnewyork.us/dataset/2016-Yellow-Taxi-Trip-Data/uacg-pexx

-2016 Hourly Weather Data in NYC https://www.kaggle.com/meinertsen/new-york-city-taxi-trip-hourly-weather-data
+2016 Hourly Weather Data in NYC

+https://www.kaggle.com/meinertsen/new-york-city-taxi-trip-hourly-weather-data

-## Data Wrangling
+### Data Wrangling

 Since there is a lot of data and some hardware limitations, the data was merged and sampled in steps before the cleaning process.
+Notebooks are included in the Data_Wrangling folder.

-## Data Analysis
+### Data Analysis

 Exploratory and statistical analysis was performed to look at interesting patterns and relationships within the data.
+Jupyter notebook is included in the Notebooks folder.

-## Machine Learning
+### Machine Learning

 Use supervised learning techniques to build a model that can predict the tip amount.
+Jupyter notebook is included in the Notebooks folder.